CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 # CIS-CAT Pro Dashboard User's Guide #

 ## Introduction ##
 CIS-CAT Pro Dashboard is a companion application for CIS-CAT Pro Assessor.
 Using CIS-CAT Pro Dashboard is a great way to visualize assessment results.
 Dashboards show configuration assessment results over time with the ability to drill down to individual results.
 Navigate from a high level graphical overview of environmental compliance with CIS Benchmarks to individual assessment results that produce a compliance score.
+MK

 CIS-CAT Pro Dashboard supports creation of exceptions to CIS Benchmark recommendations where organizations can indicate why a particular recommendation is resolved other ways or risk is accepted.
 When exceptions are approved, compliance scoring can be improved where the exception is active.